Estimated reading time: 7 minutes

 3. Answer the Phone

 I am always amazed when I see someone in a conversation, their phone rings and they simply allow the call to go to voicemail.

-Creating customer service standards helps employees understand the expectation for responding to phone calls.
+Create customer service standards to help employees understand the expectations for responding to phone calls.
 It shouldn’t matter who the caller is, a professional always responds quickly.